caesar1111/openHAB2_beginners_walkthrough/openHAB2_beginners_walkthrough.md

 ### Enabling root user:
 Since by default the “root” disabled it can’t be used.
 You might want to enable it for certain purposes like e.g. enabling the root user for samba file server to get full access to the directories from a PC (see chapter setup samba server)
 **NOTE:** There is a reason for the “root” being disabled!
-Enabling the user is allowing full access to the Raspbian and therefore creating a security risk.
+Enabling the user is allowing full access to the Raspbian and therefore creating a ***security risk***.
 Please always consider whether you really want to enable this user!

 |Description|Image/Command|
 |---|---|